tetsufmbio/taxontree/docs/README.md

 </programs>
 ```

-Inside each tag of phylogenetic pipeline step, you'll see that there are several *program* tags.
+Inside each tag of phylogenetic pipeline step, there are several *program* tags.
-Each *program* tag has the configuration of one software included in this step of the phylogenetic pipeline.
+Each *program* tag corresponds to the configuration of one software included in this step of the pipeline.
 Inside the *program* tag, we have four more other tags:

 ```xml